dcooney/instant-images/README.txt

 == Changelog ==

+= 4.1.0 - July 23, 2019 =
+* NEW - Added support for updating image title prior to upload.
+* NEW - Added link to edit image after upload process completes.
+* UPDATE - Updated functionality to trigger photo upload immediately after triggering a `Save` when editing image metadata.

 = 4.0.1 - April 18, 2019 =
 * FIX - Fixed issue where Instant Images sidebar plugin would not appear in Gutenberg if removed as a pinned item.